erantapaa/hoggle/README.md

 Notes:

+- The dictionary files must have the words in sorted order in order for the "bs" trie implementation to work.

 - The dictionary files may be either all upper case or all lower case.
 The board will be converted to match the case of the dictionary.
 The found words will